 Gene Fulton, a former five-time champion in IHRA sportsman drag racing, raced in the Modified division with an old Modified Production 1964 Chevy II wagon.
 He felt the experience of racing, even as a sportsman competitor provided memories he’ll always remember.

 “It was cool as hell.”
 Fulton recalled.
 “There were a quite a few spectators there.
 The stands were kind of full, but the pits – they were jam-packed.
 You could hardly move around.”

-Fulton’s remembered the odd staging lane procedures and shutdown Schumacher referenced.
+Fulton remembered the odd staging lane procedures and shutdown that Schumacher referenced.

-“They used that stretch between turns 3 and four to stage the cars,” Fulton recalled, with a laugh.
-“The cars were sitting so much at an angle, they were sideways, and we wondered if they were going to fall over.
+“They used that stretch between turns three and four to stage the cars,” Fulton recalled, with a laugh.
+“The cars were sitting at so much at an angle that they were sideways, and we wondered if they were going to fall over.
 They were lined all the way around the track.”